Jump to content

 I still like live music!

-I might add, You commented, "But where and when I grew up, if you played anything but a guitar, drums, or electric organ you'd get laughed at" - where I lived, since the University had a large marching band and so did the HS I attended, there was not so much peer pressure to play rock or nothing.
+I might add, you commented, "But where and when I grew up, if you played anything but a guitar, drums, or electric organ you'd get laughed at" - where I lived, since the University had a large marching band and so did the HS I attended, there was not so much peer pressure to play rock or nothing.
 Those who could play other instruments were still appreciated.
 After all, our HS band was one of the tops in the state.
 It had nearly 200 people in it.

 Edited by Qapla